-The Arboretum’s long-running Winter Enrichment series offers lectures for naturalists in the greater Madison area as well as for volunteers, friends, and interested public.
+The Arboretum’s long-running Winter Enrichment series offers lectures for naturalists in the greater Madison area as well as for volunteers, friends, and community members.

 Advance registration is recommended for this popular program.
 Walk-ins will not be accepted if a program fills by the registration deadline.